IBM/unitxt/docs/docs/adding_dataset.rst

 The `metrics` of the task are a set of default metrics used to evaluate the outputs of the model.

 While language models generate textual predictions, the metrics often evaluate on different datatypes.
-For example, Spearman's correlation is evaluated on numeric predictions vs numeric reference, and multi-label F1 is evaluated on a list of string class name prediction_type vs. a reference list of string classes.
+For example, Spearman's correlation is evaluated on numeric predictions vs numeric reference, and multi-label F1 is evaluated on a list of string class name predictions vs. a reference list of string classes.

 The `prediction_type` of the task defines the common prediction (and reference) types for all metrics of the task.